ohmjet/v.1.0/content/_index.md

 intro_image_hide_on_mobile: true
 ---

-# Earn money with Electric Vehicle (EV) chargers 🔋
+# Get Income from EV Car Charging Stations 🔋

 Turn your electrical current into money with OhmJet's ecosystem.
 Easy to use and simple to manage.